billyadelphia/smart-contract-audit/SALV.md

 ### In Scope : SALV Solidity contract

 # 2. Findings
-In total, n issues were reported including :
+In total, 16 issues were reported including :
 - 8 owner privileges (the ability of an owner to manipulate the contract).
 - 3 transfer amount manipulation (the final amount that the recipient will receive might be changed based on tax and reward function).
 - 2 external calls risk (External calls may execute malicious code in that contract or any other contract that it depends upon).
 - 2 timestamp dependence risk (the timestamp of the block can be manipulated by the miner, and all direct and indirect uses of the timestamp should be considered).
-- 1 high gas usage on the `transfer` function due of multiple functions are called on the execution.
-Some wallet application like Metamask may fail to calculate the gas usage and can cause `Out of Gas` error.
+- 1 gas issues (Possible of high gas usage and out of gas error cause by wallet like Metamask fail to calculate the gas usage).

 ## 2.1 Owner privileges
 ### Severity: Owner Privileges.